-Ziv Haft, Certified Public Accountants (Israel), a member firm of BDO, which we refer to as BDO Israel, has been nominated and approved by the Board of Directors and the Audit Committee for re-appointment as the Company's independent auditors for the fiscal year ending March 31, 2019, and for the additional period until the close of the annual general meeting of the shareholders of the Company that follows the Meeting.
-The shareholders at the Meeting are requested to approve such auditors' re-appointment and authorize their remuneration, to be fixed, in accordance with the volume and nature of their services, by the Audit Committee and the Board of Directors.
+Ziv Haft, Certified Public Accountants (Israel), a member firm of BDO ("Ziv Haft"), has been nominated and approved by the Board and the Audit Committee for re-appointment as the Company's independent auditors for the fiscal year ending March 31, 2024, and for the additional period until the close of the annual general meeting of the shareholders of the Company that follows the Meeting.
+The shareholders at the Meeting are requested to approve such auditors' re-appointment and authorize their remuneration, to be fixed, in accordance with the volume and nature of their services, by the Audit Committee and the Board.

-We paid the following fees for professional services rendered by BDO Israel for the years ended March 31, 2018 and 2017, respectively.
+We paid the following fees for professional services rendered by Ziv Haft for the fiscal years ended March 31, 2023 and 2022, respectively: